 Doctors are very busy, especially if they are well respected in their field.
 However, you are still their patient, and they would not be doing what they are doing if you were not their patient.
-Be respectful of their time, and are expected to be respectful of yours.
-There’s nothing worse than waiting over an hour for a 15 minute appointment anyways right?
+Be respectful of their time, and they are expected to be respectful of yours.
+There’s nothing worse than waiting over an hour for a 15-minute appointment anyways, right?

 4. Medical errors